arational/backupiso/README.md

 chown -R root:root archlive/airootfs
 ```

-Now create the `out` directory where the fresh iso file will be placed:
+Now create the `out` directory where the fresh iso file will be placed in:

 ``` shell
 mkdir archlive/out